 Click to see proposed pipeline route

-To ensure the region continues to have access to affordable natural gas, Union Gas is proposing to build up to 36 kilometres of 12-inch diameter natural gas pipeline in the Municipality of West Grey and the Township of Chatsworth.
+To ensure the region continues to have access to affordable natural gas, Enbridge Gas is building up to 36 kilometres of 12-inch diameter natural gas pipeline in the Municipality of West Grey and the Township of Chatsworth.

-We're excited about this proposal.
+We're excited about this project.
 Natural gas improves Ontarians' quality of life and is an affordable and reliable energy source.
-Union Gas has been safely providing natural gas service to homes and businesses in the Owen Sound area for over 60 years.
+We have been safely providing natural gas service to homes and businesses in the Owen Sound area for over 60 years.

 We will keep you informed

 May 25, 2020

 - Concession 4 (Chatsworth) will have ongoing pipeline construction between Grey Road 25 and Grey Road 40 from May-October 2020 This will include lane restrictions and road closures.

 - Concession 4 (Chatsworth) between Grey Road 25 and Side Road 8 to be closed from May 27-June 15 for pipeline construction through the Kinghurst Forest ANSI area with local traffic access only.